sankhasuvraghosh/themis-/README.md

-# NyayaLens: Citation-Grounded Assistant for India's New Criminal Codes
+# Themis: Citation-Grounded Assistant for India's New Criminal Codes

 A domain-specific LLM system that answers questions about the **Bharatiya Nyaya Sanhita (BNS)**, **Bharatiya Nagarik Suraksha Sanhita (BNSS)** and **Bharatiya Sakshya Adhiniyam (BSA)**, and maps old **IPC / CrPC / Evidence Act** sections to their new equivalents, with every answer tied to a cited section.